saud-learning-services/canvas-batch-change-dates/README.md

 - The Jupyter Notebook will create a few additional prompts to get the API Token and confirm outcomes

 ## Getting Started
 ### Sauder Operations

 _Are you Sauder Operations Staff?
+Please go [here](https://github.com/saud-learning-services/instructions-and-other-templates/blob/main/docs/running-instructions.md) for detailed instructions to run in Jupyter. ("The Project", or "the-project" is "canvas-subaccount-movement" or "Canvas Subaccount Movement")._
-Please go [here](TODO) to see detailed instructions for setup and running scripts in Jupyer Notebook._
+) to see detailed instructions for setup and running scripts in Jupyer Notebook._

 ### General (terminal instructions)